The Samoyed

 โWhat a pretty dog!โ Itโs the kind of comment you very well might make upon seeing a Samoyed.

-To be sure, this is a beautiful dogโbut heโs so much more.
-Heโs a purpose-built machine whose history, function, capabilities, and immense charm put him in a class all of his own.
+To be sure, this is a beautiful dogโbut the Samoyed is so much more.
+This is a purpose-built machine whose history, function, capabilities, and immense charm put them in a class all of their own.
+Read on to find out if the Samoyed is right for you!

 The Samoyed is one of the oldest breeds of dogs, developed many centuries ago by the nomadic Samoyed tribes of north-central Siberia.
 The tribe traveled from Iran up to the northernmost reaches of the tundra, using dogs to pull sledges and herd and guard reindeer.
 Interestingly, these nomads also chose to live closely with